Eromosele Abiodun, Chiemelie Ezeobi and Peter Uzoho

 He stated this while delivering his sermon at the funeral service for late Mrs Elizabeth Nwogwugwu, the mother of THISDAY Newspaper Editor and Group Executive Director, Ijeoma Nwogwugwu.

-While recognising eminent personalities at event, he turned to the Minister of Transport, Rotimi Amaechi and appealed to him to inform the president that Nigeria is not working.
+While recognizing eminent personalities at event, he turned to the Minister of Transport, Rotimi Amaechi, and appealed to him to inform the president that Nigeria is not working.

-The vicar appealed to the President to direct state governors to repair roads and fix necessary infrastructures that will make life easy for Nigerians.
+The vicar appealed to the president to direct state governors to repair roads and fix necessary infrastructure that will make life easy for Nigerians.

-The cleric also lamented the inability of some state governors to pay salaries and urge Buhari to direct the state governors to pay workers’ salaries to alleviate the poverty in the land.
+He also lamented the inability of some state governors to pay salaries and urged Buhari to direct the state governors to pay workers’ salaries to alleviate the poverty in the land.

-While praying for Nigeria he said, “I pray to God to heal our nation Nigeria, we will celebrate Nigeria again.
+While praying for Nigeria, he said, “I pray God to heal our nation Nigeria.
+We will celebrate Nigeria again.
 Don’t wait for October 1 before you celebrate Nigeria.
 Celebrate, pray and do good things for Nigeria everyday.
 There is suffering because things are not working well.
 Our joy is turning to death.
 People are dying.
 Things are happening the other way.

-Dignitaries at the funeral include Chairman, Editor-in-Chief of THISDAY Newspaper and Arise TV, Mr. Nduka Obaigbena; Rivers State Governor, Nyesom Wike, Minister of Transport, Rotimi Amaechi; former Delta State Governor, Emmanuel Uduaghan; Chairman, United Bank for Africa, Mr. Tony Elumelu and Chairman, Zenith Bank Plc, Jim Ovia,
+Dignitaries at the funeral included Chairman, Editor-in-Chief of THISDAY Newspapers and Arise TV, Prince Nduka Obaigbena; Rivers State Governor, Nyesom Wike, Minister of Transport, Rotimi Amaechi; former Delta State Governor, Emmanuel Uduaghan; Chairman, United Bank for Africa, Mr. Tony Elumelu and Chairman, Zenith Bank Plc, Jim Ovia,